-- data collection and other information requirements;
+data collection and other information requirements;

 - inspection programmes;

 - advice and support programmes;

 - enforcement activity and sanctions

-We will also use intelligence to direct inspection-based projects, targeting goods or business where there are known issues.
-Obviously, a complaint may also trigger a visit if that is the most appropriate response.
+We have statutory duties placed on us for inspecting a range of premises and activities.
+In addition to our statutory inspection programmes we will also use intelligence to direct inspection-based projects, targeting goods or business where there are known issues.
+These projects may also be supported by partners including pan-London priorities and the police and fire brigade.
+We may also visit or inspect following a complaint.
 Where there is a need we will share this intelligence with other agencies in the council and enforcement partners, locally and nationally.